-Section F is effective only for the period 1 July 2019 to 30 June 2020 (inclusive), after which time it will automatically be removed from the AFCA Rules.
+Section F will only apply to Legacy Complaints received during the period 1 July 2019 to 30 June 2020 (inclusive), after which time it will automatically be removed from the AFCA Rules.

 F.1 Application of this section

 - F.1.1 Legacy Complaints will be dealt with under this section of the Rules effective as at 30 June 2019.
 All other complaints will be dealt with under the other sections of the Rules that apply as at the date the complaint was lodged. - F.1.2 Legacy Complaints will not be subject to the time limits set out in B.4. - F.1.3 In all other respects, Sections A to E of the 30 June 2019 Rules will apply to Legacy Complaints unless modified by Section F. In the event of inconsistency with the other sections of the Rules, Section F prevails as it relates to Legacy Complaints.